General Information

 9. What is the role of the class representative?

-Christine Riefa Class Representative Limited has applied to be certified by the Competition Appeal Tribunal to act as the class representative.
-Christine Riefa Class Representative Limited proposes to conduct the claim against Apple and Amazon on behalf of all class members, save those that choose to opt out of the claim.
+JLP A&A Class Representative Limited proposes to act as the class representative.
+JLP A&A Class Representative Limited proposes to conduct the claim against Apple and Amazon on behalf of all class members, save those that choose to opt out of the claim.
 It will be open to class members to opt out once the claim is certified to proceed to trial.

-If appointed as the class representative, Christine Riefa Class Representative Limited will be responsible for communicating with and issuing formal notices to the class members and will so do via updates and announcements posted on this website, email correspondence and written notices where appropriate.
+If appointed as the class representative, JLP A&A Class Representative Limited will be responsible for communicating with and issuing formal notices to the class members and will so do via updates and announcements posted on the website www.ukappleamazonclaim.co.uk, email correspondence, and written notices where appropriate.

 Back To Top